RSS Feed

 8 ) What are your least favourite things? (in no particular order)

-9) What are your favourite swear words? (in order)
+9) What are your favourite swear words?

 1. Hi Meg, saw this through Nic’s facebook site, It’s Jane Pitt (that was) here.
 Love your blog, I think I will very much enjoy sharing the ride with you, thanks for putting a smile on my face this morning!